A bank teller misses her boyfriend.

 "I've been good...
 Umm, you like my dress?"
 She ached for his soft word.

 The decibel level of the tabernacle choir increased in her ears as it became clear he noticed the little things about her, even though she had not been his teller on his last visit.
 She counted his money and similar to the previous time, four weeks ago, she added a fifty-dollar bill of her own money to his stash.
 Her special touch this time was that she slept with the bill between her breasts so her unique lure would be imparted amidst the note's ink.
 She was sure it would make her irresistible.
-Once again she added her telephone number and hoped he'd figure it out when he matched her fragrance.
+Once again she added her cell number and hoped he'd figure it out when he matched her fragrance.

 Her hormone levels plummetted after being with her boyfriend and it became difficult to contain her emotions.
 She needed a minute, plus the frigid cold had become unbearable on her slender arms.
 A quiet saunter through the parking lot to pick up a sweater from her car would likely kill two birds.